dikubab/Awesome-LLM-repos/README.md

 ![](resources/image8.gif)

-🔥 Large Language Models(LLM) have taken the ~~NLP community~~ ~~AI community~~ **the Whole World** by storm.
-Here is a curated list of papers about large language models, especially relating to ChatGPT.
-It also contains frameworks for LLM training, tools to deploy LLM, courses and tutorials about LLM and all publicly available LLM checkpoints and APIs.
+Large Language Models (LLMs) have taken the world by storm, revolutionizing the fields of artificial intelligence and natural language processing.
+Their remarkable ability to generate human-like text and understand complex language patterns has made them indispensable across various applications, from conversational agents to creative writing aids.
+This transformative technology has prompted an explosion of research and development, fueling innovation and driving new possibilities in how we interact with machines and process information.

+In response to this surge of interest, we have compiled a comprehensive list of resources to support further exploration and development in the realm of LLMs.
+This curated selection includes seminal papers that provide insights into the workings and advancements of LLMs, with a particular emphasis on ChatGPT.
+Additionally, we offer an overview of frameworks designed for training LLMs, tools for their deployment, and a range of courses and tutorials that cater to both beginners and experts.
+Furthermore, the compilation features publicly available LLM checkpoints and APIs, allowing practitioners to leverage cutting-edge models and integrate them into their own projects.
+Whether you're a researcher, developer, or enthusiast, this resource hub is designed to facilitate a deeper understanding and more effective use of LLMs.

 ## Trending LLM Projects